tony-blackie/sass-project-boilerplate/README.md

-# Simple boilerplate for website
+# Simple boilerplate for a website
 Includes SASS, jQuery, bower.

 ## Install: